 556 • Section matching—Since the MERFISH data is acquired as sections, its 3D orientation

-557 may not be fulling accounted for during the reconstruction step, due to the cutting
+557 may not be fully accounted for during the volume reconstruction step, due to the particular cutting

 558 angle.
 This can lead to obliqueness artifacts in the section where certain structures can

-559 appear to be larger or smaller, or outright missing from the section.
+559 appear to be larger or smaller, or missing outright from the section.
 To address this, we

 560 first use a global alignment to match the orientations of the MERFISH sections to the